-- One of the biggest fenugreek benefits, is that it is used to increase breast milk supply.
+One of the most significant fenugreek benefits is that it is used to increase breastmilk supply.

-- Fenugreek breast enhancement, by promoting the growth of breast cells.
+Fenugreek can be used as a breast enhancer, by promoting the growth of breast cells.

 Fenugreek fennel mixtures are used together as a fenugreek breast enlargement product.

-- Baby might become a little fussy and may have runny stools. (only in some)
+The baby might become a little fussy and may have runny stools. (only in some).

 Fenugreek contains some plant chemicals that are similar to estrogen (female sexual hormone).
 The hormone stimulates sweat, therefore, stimulating the breast; the breast is a modified sweat gland.